sdmlua/CIROH-DEVCON-2025/README.md

 [For more information, refer to the original GitHub page of FIMserv](https://github.com/sdmlua/FIMserv).

-***This repository contains the FIMserv Python framework, example dataset, and installation information for the participants of CIROH-DEVCON-2025.
+***This repository contains the FIMserv Python framework, example dataset, and installation instruction for the participants of CIROH-DEVCON-2025.
 We have also attached the pre-print of our manuscript (currently under review) where we discussed in detail about the developed modules and their applications.***

 # Installation (*for macOS/Windows)
 1) Install Anaconda